Donate to the AAVSO

 Your membership in the AAVSO has several benefits, including:

-- Waiver of page charges for publication in the Journal (currently $15/page for non-members),
+- Waiver of page charges for publication in the Journal of the AAVSO (currently $100/page for non-members),

 - Use of the AAVSO's Robotic Telescope Network, AAVSOnet,

-- Substantial discount on CHOICE short courses and AAVSO CCD School tuition.
+- Substantial discount on CHOICE short courses and CCD School Streaming Video downloads.

 - Access to exclusive members-only CHOICE courses,